I-2-6-74.Testimony of a Vocational Expert

 • Ask the claimant and the representative whether they have any objection(s) to the VE testifying; and

 • Rule on any objection(s).
-The ALJ may address the objection(s) on the record during the hearing, in narrative form as a separate exhibit, or in the body of his or her decision.
+The ALJ may address the objection(s) on the record during the hearing, in narrative form as a separate exhibit, or in the body of their decision.

 NOTE: